What Causes Borderline Personality Disorder?

 Brain Chemistry

-Within our brains are neurotransmitters that act as “messenger chemicals” to link signals between brain cells. ⁴ While there’s only so much evidence to suggest, many scientists believe those who struggle with BPD have something wrong with their neurotransmitters.
-More specifically, serotonin. ⁵
+Our brains contain neurotransmitters that act as “messenger chemicals” to link signals between brain cells. ⁴ While there’s only so much evidence to suggest it, many scientists believe those who struggle with BPD have something wrong with their neurotransmitters.
+More specifically, serotonin.

 In one review study, it was found that there is a relationship between impulsive aggression and serotonin dysfunction.
-Furthermore, the study found that emotional difficulties may also be caused by imbalances in cholinergic, noradrenergic, and GABAminergic neurotransmissions – though, to a lesser degree. ⁶
+Furthermore, the study found that emotional difficulties may also be caused by imbalances in cholinergic, noradrenergic, and GABAminergic neurotransmission (though, to a lesser degree). ⁶

 Brain Development